 Mixed Media Workshops – Art Journaling

 I have gotten to a point where I now want to DO something with my coloring pages.
-Don’t get me wrong, I still love my books and plan to continue my addiction but as an art supply addict as well, 2021 will bring some new elements to my adult coloring world including more self-care.
+Don’t get me wrong, I still love my books and plan to continue my addiction but as an art supply addict as well, post-2020 life will bring some new elements to my adult coloring world including more self-care.

 I have been checking out other resources to help me with drawing whimsical faces and have found a few that I LOVE and have been amazed at my results after only a bit of practice.
 Still not quite ready for prime time but enjoyable to me in my art journaling and that’s really the point of it all.